jacoscaz/treesandrobots.github.io/_posts/2025-03-18-dumb-shutters-smart-shutters-zwave.md

 It's been a couple of weeks since I augmented our electric but otherwise dumb shutters with [Z-Wave][i1] controllers, so that we may operate them remotely via Apple's Home app *and* via MQTT.
-These are some of my notes and findings.
+These are some of the notes and findings I collected along the way.

-**WARNING: I am not a professional electrician nor am I in any way qualified to do any of what follows.
-I take no responsibility for any outcome arising from or in connection with any use of the information contained in this page, which I publish solely for informative purposes.** Be careful when working with electricity as you might get seriously hurt in the process.
+**WARNING: I am not a professional electrician nor I am in any way qualified to do any of what follows.
+I take no responsibility for any outcome arising from or in connection with the use of the information contained in this page, which I publish solely for informative purposes.** Be careful when working with electricity as you might get seriously hurt in the process.

 [i1]: https://en.wikipedia.org/wiki/Z-Wave